seanc-dev/ygt-assistant/shared-ui/README.md

-# YGT Assistant Design System
+# LucidWork Design System

-The `@ygt-assistant/ui` package exposes the shared design language used across the product.
+The `@lucid-work/ui` package exposes the shared design language used across the product.
 It provides a typed set of design tokens along with primitive components that compose consistent surfaces inside the web app.

 ## Tokens

 Tokens live under `shared-ui/src/tokens` and mirror the primitives exposed at runtime.
-Every token is exported via `@ygt-assistant/ui`:
+Every token is exported via `@lucid-work/ui`:

 - `colors` – semantic colors for surfaces, text, borders, brand accents, and status tones.
 The theme provider writes these into CSS custom properties for light/dark parity.
 - `spacing` – a compact spacing scale (`quark`, `nano`, `xs`, …) used by the layout primitives.